wp-plugins/contact-form-maker/readme.txt

 1.2 Perform a new installation.
 Log in to the administrator panel.
 Go to Plugins Add > New > Upload.
-Click “Choose file” (“Browse”) and select the Form Maker zip file.
+Click “Choose file” (“Browse”) and select the Contact Form Maker zip file.
 *For Mac Users*
 *Go to your Downloads folder and locate the folder with the plugin.
 Right-click on the folder and select Compress.
 Now you have a newly created .zip file which can be installed as described here.*
 Click “Install Now” button.